-For example, you can target those keywords for blogs that highlight specific procedures and tutorials (how to make Dalgona coffee without the sugar?)
+For example, you can target those keywords for blogs that highlight specific procedures and tutorials (how to make Dalgona coffee without sugar?)

 Similarly, you can create product pages for the keywords that reflect the buying intent of the user (the best coffee grinder to make Dalgona coffee).

 Keyword prioritization depends on your business goals and objectives.
 Some businesses prioritize keywords based on the search traffic potential.
 Others give priority to the factors like competition, availability of content, and ranking factors.

 Regardless of your goals, it is critical to know that keyword prioritization is not the last step of your keyword research process.
 This is something you need to consider at all the stages of keyword research we have discussed so far.